-In 2008 Joyce was selected by the YWCA of Greater Pittsburgh as a Tribute to Women Awardee in the Entrepreneur category for her work in empowering women and girls to reach their personal and professional goals.
-She was also honored with the Diamond Award from the Pittsburgh Business Times for her leadership style, relationship with employees and contributions to the community.
+In 2008, Joyce was selected by the YWCA of Greater Pittsburgh as a Tribute to Women Awardee in the Entrepreneur category for her work in empowering women and girls to reach their personal and professional goals.
+She was also honored with the Diamond Award from the Pittsburgh Business Times for her leadership style, relationship with employees, and contributions to the community.

+Bender Consulting is the recipient of the 2013 Justice for All (JFA) Corporate Award sponsored by the American Association of People with Disabilities (AAPD).
+The JFA Corporate Award is given to a business that demonstrates a commitment to promoting the rights of people with disabilities.
 In September 2002, Bender Consulting received the Employer of the Year Award from the National Epilepsy Foundation.
-Bender Consulting also received the 1999 Employer of the Year Award from hireAbility in Philadelphia, PA, the 1997 Power of Work Award from Goodwill Industries, and was selected as the 1996 Small Employer of the Year by the Pennsylvania Governor's Committee on Employment of People with Disabilities.
+Bender Consulting also received the 1999 Employer of the Year Award from hireAbility in Philadelphia, PA, the 1997 Power of Work Award from Goodwill Industries, and was selected as the 1996 Small Employer of the Year by the Pennsylvania Governor’s Committee on Employment of People with Disabilities.
 In 2002, Bender Consulting of Canada received the Diversity in the Workplace Award from the Canadian Paraplegic Association of Ontario.

 Joyce is the 2007 recipient of ACHIEVA’s Sattler Humanitarian Award, the highest honor ACHIEVA bestows.
 She also received the 2005 UCP of Pittsburgh’s Gertrude Labowitz Lifetime Achievement Award, given to an individual or organization in recognition of their outstanding record of enhancing the quality of life for people with disabilities.
 Joyce has received the 2000 James F. Compton Humanitarian Award for her efforts in improving the quality of life for people with disabilities, by removing barriers to employment and creating other employment opportunities.
 Additionally, she was named one of Pennsylvania’s 50 Best Women in Business in 1998 and was selected as a 1996 Carlow University Woman of Spirit.